After School Snack Board

-- More fruit choices are strawberries, blueberries or blackberries, sliced pears, melon chunks, dried fruit such as raisins or cranberries, etc. Offer yogurt fruit dip if you like.
-The fruit can be put on small skewers, too.
+- More fruit choices are strawberries, blueberries or blackberries, sliced pears, melon chunks, dried fruit such as raisins or cranberries, etc. Offer yogurt fruit dip or arrange the fruit on skewers.
+Take a look at my patriotic fruit kabobs for ideas.

 - For more board ideas, take a look at my other site, PancakeRecipes.
 Kids love the epic egg sandwich board and the yogurt parfait board.
 For adults, the mimosa bar and brunch board is always a hit, along with the Bloody Mary bar on a board!

 As I mentioned above, many of the snack board items can be prepped ahead.
 Cut up veggies and fruit can be stored in the refrigerator until you need them.
 The energy balls can be made ahead, too.
 Keep a ready supply of them in your freezer.